-Panoramic Photography can get quite complex and expensive, depending on what you are trying to do.
+Panoramic photography can get quite complex and expensive, depending on what you are trying to do.
 For example, creating panoramic images in architectural photography requires camera and lens to be properly calibrated on special panoramic equipment to prevent curved lines, distortions and improper stitches of close objects.
 At the same time, you can successfully take great landscape panoramic images without investing on any camera equipment, as long as you know how to do it right.
-In this article, I will primarily focus on taking panoramic images either hand-held or with a tripod, without spending on any other equipment.

 While the word “panorama” automatically assumes that it will be a wide horizontal or vertical image, in my opinion, it does not necessarily have to be.
 If I stitch several images together and it turns out to be a square image, I still consider it to be a high resolution panoramic image.
 Here is how I define panoramic images: